-It’s that time of year again—university applications are open, and you’re faced with dozens (if not hundreds) of course options, confusing prerequisites, and competitive ATAR requirements.
+It’s that time of year again... university applications are open, and you’re faced with dozens (if not hundreds) of course options, confusing prerequisites, and competitive ATAR requirements.
 It can be a lot to take in.

-But don’t stress—before you hit submit, take a moment to explore your options and understand what each university and degree actually offers.
-Even similar-sounding courses can be vastly different depending on where you study.
+But don’t stress!
+Before you hit submit, take a moment to explore your options and understand what each university and degree actually offers.
+Here’s how to break it all down and choose what’s best for you.

 University websites can feel like a maze at first.
-Most unis group their degrees under broad areas of study like Health, Arts, Engineering, and Science.
+Most universities group their degrees under broad areas of study like Health, Arts, Engineering, and Science.
 Start by clicking on your area of interest, then browse through individual courses.

 Many universities also publish course guides or digital handbooks that summarise their programs.
 These are great tools for quick comparisons.